 Once you’ve determined you are in a crisis, you need to address it as quickly as possible.

 - Make sure you understand what happened to ignite the crisis and the extent of the damage so you can craft a response specific to the situation.
 Use your findings to decide on corporate positioning and messaging.
 Identify the important spikes in the conversation and assess how you are covered by the media.

-- Based on your corporate positioning and overall messaging you need to determine the best channels for delivery.
-There are berth of options: publishing on a corporate blog, posting on Twitter or LinkedIn, and distributing a press release are common, but I would also recommend giving the story to a key media person or industry influencer.
+- Based on your corporate positioning and overall messaging, determine the best channels for delivery.
+There are myriad options: publishing on a corporate blog, posting on Twitter or LinkedIn, and distributing a press release are common, but I would also recommend giving the story to a key media person or industry influencer.
 You want to reach your stakeholders quickly.
 Please keep in mind the basic differences in each channel.
 Social media is a fantastic choice if you are prepared for a dialogue.
 Understand that it will be difficult to control your message here, but if the crisis started on social, you should absolutely respond there.
 A press release or a blog post are great options if you want to craft a longer message that helps control the conversation.
-Every situation will be different, listen to your PR expert.
-They’re usually right.
+Every situation will be different.
+Listen to your PR expert: They’re usually right.

 - While prep work is essential, speed is key.
 Be very careful not to wait too long before responding.
 This could result in a secondary crisis and your brand is already being cast in a negative light.
 Do not make your negative PR worse by giving the impression that you are hiding something, or do not care enough about the situation to issue a response.
 The only way you can let your audience know you are in control and avoid speculation and rumors, is to acknowledge and address.
 As I said before, staying silent is not an option.